 - Staff modelling skills in building relationships, including resolving conflict effectively.

 - Support all children to learn effective social and emotional skills such as relationship building, empathy, kindness and tolerance.
 Key messages and learning should be reinforced across the school and in the broader curriculum activity.

 - A number of universal programmes and targeted, small group work can help children develop these vital skills.

-- The teaching resources section of this website also has many PSHE modules which help promote inclusion, acceptance of diversity, healthy relationships, kindness and effective conflict resolution.
+- The resource library section of this website also has many resources which help promote inclusion, acceptance of diversity, healthy relationships, kindness and effective conflict resolution.
 See, for example, personal development and mutual understanding curriculum from Northern Ireland.